This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 You can also adopt one of their beautiful elephants for a 6 or 12-month period.
 You’ll receive a Certificate of Adoption, and life updates every three months.
-It’s a great way to support the sanctuary even if you can’t visit right now.
+It’s a great way to support the elephant sanctuary in Chiang Mai even if you can’t visit right now.

 The animals at the sanctuary also often need medicine, so you can send enough money to purchase the supplies needed.